deislabs/containerd-wasm-shims/README.md

 ## Compare to `runwasi` shims

 As mentioned above, this project uses runwasi's `containerd-shim-wasm` to build shim implementations for higher level Wasm application runtimes/frameworks.
-The `runwasi` shims are more lower level that are intended to run WASI-compatible Wasm modules, instead of Wasm applicaitons that are built on top of a framework.
+The `runwasi` shims are more lower level that are intended to run WASI-compatible Wasm modules, instead of Wasm applications that are built on top of a framework.
 If you are looking for `Wasmtime`, `WasmEdge` or `Wasmer` shims, please check out [runwasi](https://github.com/deislabs/runwasi).

 ## Quickstarts